TomVer99/FHICT-typst-template/test/test.typ

 Using terms for the first time will show the term with a 'long' variant if it is set.
 If it is not set, the 'short' variant will be shown.
 If the term is used again, only the 'short' variant will be shown.

-`@wip` will be shown as @wip.
-But the second time you use it, it will be shown as @wip.
+`wip` will be shown as wip.
+But the second time you use it, it will be shown as wip.

 #pagebreak()
 == Links